 A bone marrow biopsy typically involves two steps:

-- Aspiration: The healthcare provider removes fluid from the bone marrow.
+- Aspiration: The healthcare professional removes fluid from the bone marrow.

-- Biopsy: The healthcare provider removes a tiny piece of bone and bone marrow tissue.
+- Biopsy: The healthcare professional removes a tiny piece of bone and bone marrow tissue.

 A bone marrow biopsy usually takes place on an outpatient basis.
 However, some people may have the procedure done while staying in a hospital.